tkurzydym/blog/src/blog/2020/december/13-setting-up-gatsby.md

 ### Gatsby Nodes

-I'm using it to query my Asciidoctor files in my blog directory and I can also query page-attributes that I define in my asciidoctor files.
+I'm using it to query my asciidoctor files in my blog directory and I can also query page-attributes that I define in my asciidoctor files.
 When you're using the asciidocter-transformer you will need to implement a gatsby-node.js file in which you create nodes so that the data is available via GraphQL and also create pages _dynamically_ to be able to view the transformed asciidoctor html as a page on your website.

 > NOTE: Dynamically is a word used with causion right here.
 The Pages are created while building the web page and are published as static pages.